Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Proofs of the main results

-Let $\lambda_{k}=k^{1-\epsilon}$ for some $\epsilon\in]1/2,1[.$By Prop \ref{pro:strong morse} the number of terms in the sum grows as constant times $k^{n}.$ Hence, if there were no sequence of eigenvalues as in the statement of the corollary then the previous sum would converge to zero for any $q$ contradicting the positivity assumption in the corollary (according to the previous theorem).
-As for the final statement we first note that, when $n=1:$ which follows from integration by parts, using the {}``orthogonality relation'' $\int(P\phi-\phi)dd^{c}(P\phi)=0$ \cite{b-b}.
-Hence $\mathcal{E}(P\phi,\phi)\geq0$ with equality iff $P\phi=\phi+c$ for some constant $c.$ But then it follows from the definition of $P\phi$ that $c=0,$ i.e. $\phi$ has semi-positive curvature.
+grows as constant times $k^{n}.$ Hence, if there were no sequence of eigenvalues as in the statement of the corollary then the previous sum would converge to zero for any $q$ contradicting the positivity assumption in the corollary (according to the previous theorem).
+As for the final statement we first note that, when $n=1:$